imsunchips/chip-scripts/README.md

 # chip-scripts
 Sharing some scripts I have written over years to help me with some tasks I had to perform.
+If you find them useful, do share with others.